-Each frontier represent a trade-off under different types of equation (14) in the Taylor rule (8).
+Each frontier represents a trade-off under different types of equation (14) in the Taylor rule (8).
 On the axes, I plot the standard deviation of the impulse response functions over 20Q.
 Notice that Spain displays bigger standard deviations in each of the outcomes of interest, in line with the main results of the paper (Section 4).
 I plot the results for $\gamma = 0$ and $\gamma = 0.2$, and results for a smaller γ would be monotonically decreasing so that the specific value of 0.2 is picked only for illustrative purposes.

 The results show that whenever the monetary authority considers expanding the price index to include housing costs, it faces a trade-off between stabilizing output and prices.
 The idea behind is that if the central bank wants to control prices that are more volatile than goods prices, then to keep them under control it cannot move the interest rate as much.
 Both house prices and rents in the model are more volatile than goods price following a monetary policy shock.
-As a consequence, the monetary authority has reduced
+As a consequence, the monetary authority has reduced space of action when $\pi_t^{,SR}$ includes housing prices, and it optimally decreases the nominal interest rate by less.
+This determines smaller responses in the house price, in rent, and in output both in the EA and in ES.
+The downside of it is that the goods inflation reacts

-36This exercise is different in nature from the one performed by Iacoviello (2005).
-He assumes that the central bank responds to the house price level (not house price inflation) separately from the other Taylor rule components.
+Taylor rule components.
 Under that specification, he finds no significant gains in terms of output-inflation stabilization.